TheJacksonLaboratory/seg-for-4modalities/README.md

 ## Known Issues

 1. Installation on Macs with ARM architecture CPUs using pip fails.
 Recommend using intel Mac, Window, or a Linux distribution.
+2. One or more dependencies have requirements referring to scikit-learn as sklearn.
+As of December 31, 2023, this is officially deprecated and causes installation to fail.
+As a workaround, it is possible to allow deprecated sklearn references to still install.
+To fix, set the environment variable:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>